izzethannn/memochat-backend/README.md

 - Socket.IO team for real-time capabilities
 - WebRTC community for voice/video foundations
-- Railway for easy deployment
+- Docker community for containerization standards
+- Render, Fly.io, and Cyclic for free hosting options
 - JWT.io for authentication standards
 - bcrypt team for secure password hashing
 - All contributors and testers